serkanyazicioglu/EntityFrameworkCoreRepository/README.md

 ### Prerequisites

-Project is built with .NET Standard 2.1
+Project is built with .NET 9.0

 This project references
--	Nhea > 2.0.0.4
+-	Nhea > 4.0.1.0
--	Microsoft.EntityFrameworkCore >= 3.1.5
+-	Microsoft.EntityFrameworkCore >= 9.0.1

 ### Configuration